jeffreyxchan/FrackMan/README.md

 polymorphism, recursion, and our knowledge of the C++ STL.
 I hope to never go through such pain again.

-## What I Wrote
+## My Code
 I wrote all of Actors.h, Actors.cpp, StudentWorld.h, StudentWorld.cpp.
 <br>
-We were given the restof the files.
+We were given the rest of the files.

 ## Objective
 You, the player, must play as the Frackman and help him find all the oil